Policies

 Tax risk management

-We work to minimise tax risks.The Foundation operates a risk management framework to create stable growth.
-In determining the appropriate risk response, we maintain a low level of acceptable risk to comply with our obligations to report and pay taxes on a timely basis.
+We work to minimise tax risks by managing them deliberately and consistently as part of the Foundation’s overall risk management framework to support stable growth.
+In determining the appropriate risk response, we maintain a low level of acceptable tax risk to comply with our obligations to report and pay taxes on a timely basis.

-The risk assessment and management of tax risks are carried out both at Foundation, subgroup and entity level.
-The Foundation mitigates significant risks to what it considers to be an acceptable level.
+Tax risk assessment and management are carried out at the Foundation, subgroup and entity level.
+Significant risks are mitigated to what is considered to be an acceptable level.

-Approved by the Board of Directors 12 March 2025
+Approved by the Foundation’s Board of Directors on 26 March 2026.

 Remuneration Policy for 鶹 and Lundbeckfond Invest A/S (together ‘the Foundation’)